tanimislam/howdy/docs/source/plex-config/plex_config_gui_usage.rst

 Choosing Main Imgur_ Album
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The *IMGUR* panel in the *PLEX CREDENTIALS CONFIGURATION* widget has a row that shows the main Imgur_ album -- that contains the PNG images that can accessed, added, and removed -- used by :ref:`plex_email_gui.py` to insert images.
+The *IMGUR* panel in the *PLEX CREDENTIALS CONFIGURATION* widget has a row that shows the main Imgur_ album -- that contains the PNG images that can accessed, added, and removed -- used by :ref:`plex_email_gui` to insert images.
 The middle :py:class:`QLabel <PyQt5.QtWidgets.QLabel>` says the name of the main Imgur_ album that is being used; in :numref:`plex_credentials_mainfigure` this is ``MAIN IMGUR ALBUM``.
 The button labeled ``MAIN ALBUMS`` launches a GUI that allows us to choose, among other things, the main Imgur_ album to use for choosing images.
 In this GUI, the album names are shown alphabetically.

 .. figure:: plex-config-gui-figures/plex_imgurlchoosealbum_main.png
    :width: 100%